ManticoreGamesInc/platform-documentation/src/extensions.md

 ### Autocomplete

-We provide autocompletion files with all CORE API for VS Code, Atom and every other editor that supports `.luacompleterc`:
+We provide autocompletion files with all Core API for VS Code, Atom and every other editor that supports `.luacompleterc`:

 #### Visual Studio Code & Atom